port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 </details>

-## See Results
+## Results

-Once the scheduled GitHub workflow is triggered, the service entities from Port will be automatically synced into your Incident IO catalog.
+Once the scheduled GitHub workflow is triggered, the service entities from Port will be automatically synced into your incident.io catalog.
 To view the ingested catalog items:

-1. Log in to your Incident IO account.
+1. Log in to your incident.io account.
 2. Navigate to the **Catalog** section in the left navigation bar.
 3. Search for the `Port Services` catalog type or any custom name you provided.
 4. You should now see the synced service entities from Port listed under this catalog type, giving you improved visibility and context for managing incidents.